ETHICS, INTEGRITY, & LEGAL ISSUES

 MANDATORY RESEARCH INTEGRITY TRAINING

 Research Integrity covers issues of academic conduct, privacy, and public perception of the University’s research integrity.
 All students must complete research integrity online training within three months of the commencement of your candidature.
 The training is mandatory for HDR students, constitutes one of your milestones, and no further milestones can be completed until this milestone is finalised.
 NB: This is not the same as the human ethics training on ARIES, which is attended prior to completing the human ethics research protocol application (see below).
-To undertake this training, visit the Research integrity training homepage.
+To undertake this training, click on the relevant milestone item in your ISIS.

 Research Integrity Advisors are available to assist you and to give confidential advice about what constitutes misconduct in research, the rights and responsibilities of a potential complainant, and the procedures for dealing with allegations of research misconduct within the University.
 See the ANU’s Research integrity training pages for more information and make sure you are familiar with the ANU Policy: Responsible conduct of research and the supplementary Code of Research Conduct.